Key government initiatives to eradicate child labour in india

 The first statutory committee on child labour examined the root causes of the issue.
 Its key findings emphasised that:

-- Immediate focus should be on banning child labour in hazardous occupations
+- Immediate focus should be on banning child labour in hazardous occupations.

 These insights laid the foundation for future legislation.

-2. Child Labour (Prohibition & Regulation) Act, 1986
+2. Child and Adolescent Labour (Prohibition and Regulation) Act, 1986 and Amendment of 2016

 - Prohibited employment of children in specified hazardous occupations and processes